andrewheiss/SublimeStataEnhanced/README.md

 There are two ways to install this package:

-1. Search for "Stata 13" on [Package Control](https://sublime.wbond.net/)
+1. Search for "Stata Enhanced" on [Package Control](https://sublime.wbond.net/)
 2. Copy the entire plugin folder to `~/Library/Application Support/Sublime Text 2/Packages` or `~/Library/Application Support/Sublime Text 3/Packages`

 ## Configuration options

-* Set the name of your Stata installation in `Stata 13.sublime-settings` (default is StataSE)
+* Set the name of your Stata installation in `Stata Enhanced.sublime-settings` (default is StataSE)

 ## Known issues